-Efforts to Secure High-quality Equipments KOGAS holds a specific management system for 8 major equipments (Value and etc.) that is directly related with the safety of natural gas supply.
+Efforts to Secure High-quality Equipments KOGAS holds a specific management system for 8 major equipments (Valve and others) that is directly related with the safety of natural gas supply.
 For the 8 major equipments, we ensure to do our best in securing only high-quality equipments by comprehensively assessing the suppliers' ability to comply with the proposed standards indicated in the contract prior to signing.
-Also, the company actively encourages the SMEs' involvement by extending 2012 registered assessment to occasional ratings and separately assesses the companies in different sizes.
+Also, the company actively encourages the SMEs' involvement by extending 2012 registered assessment operation system is being improved and optimized.